We’ve understood why we need a new approach to leadership to bring us through this time of change.

 But there will always be another crisis.
 And crisis creates stress.
 And stressed-out people don’t see the situation clearly, which leads to poor decisions, which get implemented badly, so the situation doesn’t get resolved, the can gets kicked down the road, and the churning just gets worse — both our inner emotional churning and the outer churning in the world.

-This means that if we truly want to create a new kind of leadership — one that can create lasting solutions in a changing world — then we have to start by finding new ways to create inspiration and emotional engagement.
+If we truly want to create a new kind of leadership — one that creates lasting solutions in a changing world — then we have to start by finding new ways of creating inspiration and emotional engagement.

-And when we do this, then seven things will happen:
+When we do this, several things will happen:

 - We will see our situations more calmly and more clearly